You can talk to a Get Into Teaching Line adviser online between 8am and 8pm.Start live chat

 Funding for training to teach languages

-If you’re passionate about teaching languages, you could be eligible for a tax-free training bursary of up to £25,000 – alternatively you could earn a salary while you train.
+If you’re passionate about teaching languages, you could be eligible for tax-free financial support of up to £27,500 – alternatively you could earn a salary while you train.

-Once you know if you’ll be receiving a bursary, you can find out how and when you will receive your funding on our how you will be paid page.
+Once you know if you’ll be receiving a bursary or scholarship, you can find out how and when you will receive your funding on our how you will be paid page.

 Earn a salary while you train